New England

 Provincetown

-On the tip of Cape Cod, where the Pilgrims landed, is one of the country's oldest artist colonies with galleries, theatres and boutiques.
-It's great for whale watching from spring to early autumn too and its beaches and dunes are blissful.
+Situated at the tip of Cape Cod, where the Pilgrims first landed, Provincetown is one of the country’s oldest artist colonies, featuring galleries, theatres, and boutiques.
+If you’re chartering between spring and early autumn, it’s also a prime spot for whale watching, thanks to its beautiful beaches and dunes.

 map pinCape Cod